EDGENortheastern/network-rail-2022-welcome/README.md

 ## Task 1

-Code on GitHub is stored in repositories.
+The code on GitHub is stored in repositories.
 Those are like folders.

 To keep track of the versions of the code coders and data people use Git.
 Git is a version control software.
-It allows to go back in time, to a version that you had 2 hours ago, for example.
+For example, it allows you to go back in time to a version you had 2 hours ago.
 GitHub is Git plus a place on the internet where your code folders are.

-Have a look at the following reposittories:
+Have a look at the following repositories:

 - [Jupyter notebook](https://github.com/jupyter/notebook)
 - [Awesome Data Science](https://github.com/academic/awesome-datascience)
 - [Dash sample apps](https://github.com/plotly/dash-sample-apps) - can you find how to access the gallery from the repo's landing page?

-Try searching the entire github for Python projects.
-It is fine not to understand the code, the dots will connect.
+Try searching the entire GitHub for Python projects.
+It is fine not to understand the code or all of the GitHub controls.
+The dots will connect.

 ## Task 2

-Create your GitHub account.
+- Create your GitHub account.
 Make the name meaningful.
-Your GitHub is likely to stay wih your forever.
+Your GitHub is likely to stay with your forever.
-Find **Issues** on the main menu of this repository.
+- Find **Issues** on the main menu of this repository.
-Create your first issue - ask me to add you to the project by providing your GitHub account name
+- Create your first issue - ask me to add you to the project by providing your GitHub account name.

+You can (and should) add emojis or labels to issues.
+One issue is there as an exmple.

 ## The end 🔚